scalastuff/esclient/README.md

  - Asynchronous interface
  - Based on Scala 2.10 Futures
  - Single dispatch method, useful for command patterns
- - Type-safe Request / Response pairs: magnet pattern
+ - Type-safe Request / Response pairs using 'magnet' pattern

 The signature of the dispatch method (simplified):